LIPS-scheme/lips/README.md

 When running exec you will also need to bootstrap the language and loaded files from `/lib/` directory.

-Documentation about beta version can be found in [Wiki](https://github.com/jcubic/lips/wiki/v1.0.0).
+Documentation about the beta version can be found in [Wiki](https://github.com/jcubic/lips/wiki/v1.0.0).

 ## Standalone executable

-**NOTE:** Executable don't require bootstrapping lib files.
+**NOTE:** Executable doesn't require bootstrapping lib files.

 If you install lips globally with: